theendofline/webhook-firestore-sheets-pipeline/README.md

-# Servise X, Firestore, and Google Sheets data pipeline
+# Service X, Firestore, and Google Sheets data pipeline

 ## Overview
  The project is a data pipeline based on the integration of Service X, Google Cloud Functions, Google Cloud Scheduler and Google Sheets API.
 It seamlessly synchronizes data between Service X, Firestore and Google Sheets.